Mangrove: Mangrove virome

 Mangrove forests are the only woody halophytes that live in salt water along the world's subtropical and tropical coastlines.
 Mangroves are one of the most productive and ecologically important ecosystems on earth.
 The rates of primary production of mangroves equal those of tropical humid evergreen forests and coral reefs.
 As a globally relevant component of the carbon cycle, mangroves sequester approximately 24 million metric tons of carbon each year.
 Most mangrove carbon is stored in soil and sizable belowground pools of dead roots, aiding in the conservation and recycling of nutrients beneath forests.
 Although mangroves cover only 0.5% of the earth's coastal area, they account for 10–15% of the coastal sediment carbon storage and 10–11% of the total input of terrestrial carbon into oceans.
 The disproportionate contribution of mangroves to carbon sequestration is now perceived as an important means to counterbalance greenhouse gas emissions.

-Despite the ecological importance of mangrove ecosystem, knowledge on mangrove biodiversity is notably limited.
-Previous reports mainly investigated the biodiversity of mangrove fauna, flora and bacterial communities.
+Despite the ecological importance of the mangrove ecosystem, knowledge of mangrove biodiversity is notably limited.
+Previous reports mainly investigated the biodiversity of mangrove fauna, flora, and bacterial communities.
 Particularly, little information is available about viral communities and their roles in mangrove soil ecosystems.
 In view of the importance of viruses in structuring and regulating host communities and mediating element biogeochemical cycles, exploring viral communities in mangrove ecosystems is essential.
 Additionally, the intermittent flooding of sea water and resulting sharp transition of mangrove environments may result in substantially different genetic and functional diversity of bacterial and viral communities in mangrove soils compared with those of other systems.